 Where my ideas accord with a specific approach to psychological therapy then I want to respect it.
 For example, some of this material is influenced by Transactional Analysis (and its US founder, Eric Berne, and UK-based practitioners such as Iain Stewart and Adrienne Lee, from Nottingham).
 Other large influences have come from American practitioners like Milton Erikson, Michael Yapko, Don Meichenbaum and Bill O’Hanlon (well-known for his contribution to Solution-focused and Strategic therapies) and, more recently, Dan Siegel and Bessel van der Kolk.
 Stephen Porges’s work has become increasing influential in more recent years.
 Once I was rather scared of the complexities of neuro-science, and I was never ‘at home’ with physiological psychology in my undergraduate years.
 He has helped me put some of those doubts to bed!

 My training in clinical hypnosis in London means I have a debt going back many years – to Dr Robert Dupe and the no-longer-functioning BST Foundation (London).

 My training in Eye Movement De-sensitation and Reprocessing (EMDR) provided an insight into important practical strategies for supporting people experiencing trauma.
 It was invaluable in helping individuals explore those experiences safely.
 It is a model that is good at widening that Window of Tolerance.

 My acknowledgements would be incomplete with a word of appreciation to the several professional supervisors who have supported me over the years.
 This list includes people in Scotland, the North-east of England, London and the East of England.
-Sadly, some are no longer with us and I still miss the wisdom of Wendy Rose-Neil, Alice Stephenson and George Fenton (Psychiatrist from Ninewells Hospital in Dundee).
+Sadly, some are no longer with us and I miss the wisdom of Wendy Rose-Neil, Alice Stephenson (Transactional Analysis) and George Fenton (Psychiatrist from Ninewells Hospital in Dundee).
 I am fortunate in having current support from Keith Piper, formerly Queen Elizabeth Hospital, Kings Lynn.
 Recently returned to my attention is the work of David Brazier, now resident in France, and very immersed in Buddhist practice.

 I would be troubled if I left out some-one, so I want to say a simple ‘global’ thank you and trust you all remember who I was in your life!
 This word of appreciation includes many individuals who shared group supervision and group learning with me over many decades, particularly in Newcastle-upon-Tyne, York, Norfolk and Perthshire.
 That number of people is considerable and I’ll simply have to say: you’ll know who you are.

-In addition, there are family and friends around the UK, and beyond, who have put up with me over the years.
-In particular, my son, Alan, played a large part in trying to make my on-line presentation intelligible.
+In addition, there are family and friends around the UK, and beyond, who have put up with my ways over the years.
+My son, Alan, and my daughter, Jane, get a ‘mention’ in the opening page, but ‘thanks’ again for being there.

 So, to conclude, designing and implementing safe experiments is not, of itself, a model.
 Why?
 Because it is a method of enquiry.
-It is a method that assumes I do not want you to accept my ideas.
-I want you to use the method of safe experimentation to help yourself.
+It involves a process that assumes I do not want you to accept my ideas.
+I want you to use the method of safe experimentation to help it work for yourself.

 Reading alone will not work until the words can be interpreted into your own world; trying things out is needed.
-Noticing what you’ve tried out and finding out what is important in the results you have generated are at least as important.
+Noticing what you’ve tried out and finding out what is important in the results you have generated.